BolajiOlajide/v1/content/posts/2020-07-30-javascript-is-weird.md

 ---
 I recently stumbled on a [tweet](https://twitter.com/Ashot_/status/1287818215465324546?s=20) about some of the things considered weird in Javascript.
 I decided to write this post to share some of the reasons why this things are in javascript.

 Understanding why they are, will lead to less confusion about the way the language handles operations across several data types.
+Some of these weirdness happen because Javascript is a loosely typed language, which isn't bad in itself but it just means you should be careful the way you use operators and not to always assume.

 1. **Why is the `typeof NaN === 'number'`?**